LivHed/help-me-choose-whatever/README.md

 3. Click Go to see the result.
 4. You have been helped to choose!

-### Made with HTML, CSS, Javascript.
+### Mobile first, responsive website.
+Made with HTML, CSS, Javascript.
 5-day course at Tjejer kodar.